hackclub/hackclub/workshops/country-list-app/README.md

 }
 ```

-This is done to remove the default margin and padding of every element and to set the box-sizing to border-box, which controls the behavioural activities of every elements on the page.
+This is done to remove the default margin and padding of every element and to set the box-sizing to border-box, which controls the behavioural activities of every element on the page.
 This prevents the default addition of margins and paddings to the width and height.

 - Setting the style of the main content area